r9926640-cyber/Float-Clock/README.md

 This tool was specifically created to help Xiaomi users accurately track the exact system seconds needed to secure a daily quota slot for the **HyperOS Bootloader Unlock** process.

+First download the Xioami community apk

+you can get the app using Google search download the letest version and setup the app login and global region

+now read the instructions try to get a permission slot

 ## Features
 * **Precision Timing:** Displays real-time system seconds (`HH:mm:ss`).
 * **Added milliseconds support:** Display millisecond (`HH:mm:ss:mss`).